kinrokinro/cosmos-spammy/README.md

 # Spammy

+Tooling and documentation for the reproduction of:

+* banana king
-a tool for spamming client update transactions
+* client update spam

-Built to demonstrate the exploit of the vulnerability ignored by ICF for 2 years.
+In an effort to reporoduce a p2p storm on the cosmos hub testnet.

+P2P storms have occured on the following networks:

+* Sentinel
+* Luna Classic
+  * Led to economic harm
+* Stride